peelonet/kahvi/README.md

 ### Methods

-If return type of a method is omitted, it is determined by the compiler from return values inside the method body.
+If return type of method is omitted, it is determined by the compiler from return values inside the method body.

 ~~~~